thibauts/node-google-search-scraper/README.md

 var customSolver = {
   solve: function(imageData, callback) {
     // Do something with image data, like displaying it to the user
-    // id is used by BDC to allow reporting solving errors, and can be safely ignored here var id = null;
+    // id is used by BDC to allow reporting solving errors and can be safely ignored here var id = null;
     callback(err, id, solutionText);
   }